 What to do if you or a family member has symptoms

 If you think that you or a family member has symptoms of measles, it is important you ring your general practice or call Healthline on 0800 611 116, for advice as soon as possible.

 It’s important to call before visiting your doctor because measles is easily passed on from one person to another.
 Phoning ahead helps ensure steps are taken to avoid you spreading measles in the waiting room.

 You should also stay away from work, school or public places, to help prevent putting other people at risk.
 This also applies if you or a family member aren’t fully immunised and may have been in contact with someone with measles.

 Measles is one of the world’s most infectious diseases.
 The best protection against measles is the free measles, mumps and rubella (MMR) vaccine.
-You need two doses of measles-containing vaccine to be fully immunised.